curl/everything-curl/protocols/protocols.md

 Software developers then read the RFC specifications and deploy their code in the world based on their interpretations of the words in those documents.
-It sometimes turn out that some of the specifications are subject to vastly different interpretations or sometimes the engineers are just lazy and ignore sound advice in the specs and deploy something that does not adhere.
+It sometimes turns out that some of the specifications are subject to vastly different interpretations or sometimes the engineers are just lazy and ignore sound advice in the specs and deploy something that does not adhere.
 Writing software that interoperates with other implementations of the